How Did Hitler Die?

-On a museum tour in 2017, we visited the Fuhrer bunker in Berlin, site of Hitler’s final demise.
-Although all our guests knew what to expect of the site, a visit to the apartment parking lot that covers the underground bunker today (pictured in the lead image of this post), marked for memory only by a somewhat shabby metal frame and plastic covered historical sign explaining the significance of the place one is standing, and what is underneath your feet, remains a somewhat unsettling experience for anyone with a historical mind or moral conscience.
+A Museum tour in 2017 visited the Fuhrer bunker in Berlin, site of Hitler’s final demise.
+Although all our guests knew what to expect of the site, a visit to the apartment parking lot that covers the underground bunker today, marked for memory only by a somewhat shabby metal frame and plastic covered historical sign explaining the significance of the place one is standing, and what is underneath your feet, remains a somewhat unsettling experience for anyone with a historical mind or moral conscience.

 But it is fitting.